-For the benchmark parameters used here, the linear envelope from QCD-induced mixing does not persist all the way up to the vacuum QCD axion mass.
-Instead it is truncated by the anthropic plateau: once \cref{eqn:results_relic_QCD_mix} reaches $\Omega_i\sim \mathcal O(1)$, larger abundances are removed by the selection, and the accepted realizations pile up near $\Omega_i\simeq 1$.
+For the benchmark parameters used here, the linear envelope from QCD-induced mixing does not persist up to the vacuum QCD axion mass.
+Instead, it is truncated by the anthropic plateau: once \cref{eqn:results_relic_QCD_mix} reaches $\Omega_i\sim \mathcal O(1)$, larger abundances are removed by anthropic selection, and the accepted realizations accumulate near $\Omega_i\simeq 1$.

 Above the QCD axion mass, the envelope momentarily returns to the nominal $\Omega_i\propto m_i^{1/2}$ behavior, but it again terminates at the anthropic plateau.
 Parametrically, the plateau occupies the band